chrisduvivier/cub3D/README.md

 - The management of your window must remain smooth: changing to another window, minimizing, etc. (NO WORK TO DO ON THIS ONE?)
 - In case the Deepthought has eyes one day to evaluate your project, your program must save the first rendered image in bmp format when its second argument is "––save".
     - Weird that the save image size is slightly different from the window I see when I run the cub.
 CHECKED DONE
+- Ray: posX, posY, dirX, dirY seems to be off. spawn place is swaped between X axis and Y axis.
+DONE
+- Player position stored correctly, but in cub the posX and posY are inversed.
+(DONE: reversed argument x and y in set_player_position)
+- SHOW SPRITE ON MAP (after parsing from cub file, can'y makke tem appear.)
+(DONE: also had to reverse x and y in ft_cub_map)